Introduction: Why Material Selection Matters in Industrial Procurement

 Q4: Are they interchangeable in all applications?

-No. While similar, their mechanical and processing traits make each alloy more suitable for different use cases.
+No. They are similar, but their mechanical and processing traits make each alloy better suited to different use cases.

 Q5: What are the international equivalents?